oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/domains/model-in-image/_index.md

 This sample demonstrates deploying a [Model in Image]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}) domain home source type with [Auxiliary images]({{< relref "/managing-domains/model-in-image/auxiliary-images.md" >}}).
-Unlike Domain on PV and Domain in Image, Model in Image eliminates the need to pre-create your WebLogic domain home prior to deploying your Domain YAML file.
+Model in Image eliminates the need to pre-create your WebLogic domain home prior to deploying your Domain YAML file.
 Instead, Model in Image uses a
 WebLogic Deploy Tooling (WDT) model to specify your WebLogic configuration.

 WDT models are a convenient and simple alternative to WebLogic Scripting Tool (WLST) configuration scripts and templates.
-They compactly define a WebLogic domain using YAML files and support including application archives in a ZIP file.
+They compactly define a WebLogic domain using model files, variable properties files, and application archives files.
 The WDT model format is described in the open source, [WebLogic Deploy Tooling](https://oracle.github.io/weblogic-deploy-tooling/) GitHub project, and the required directory structure for a WDT archive is specifically discussed [here](https://oracle.github.io/weblogic-deploy-tooling/concepts/archive/).

-Furthermore, the Model in Image auxiliary image option lets you supply your WDT artifacts in a small separate image separate from your WebLogic image.
+Furthermore, the Model in Image auxiliary image option lets you supply your WDT model files in a small separate image separate from your WebLogic image.

 For more information on Model in Image, see the [Model in Image]({{< relref "/managing-domains/model-in-image/_index.md" >}}) user guide.
 For a comparison of Model in Image to other domain home source types, see [Choose a domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}).